Housing opens doors to recovery

 Many people receiving treatment for mental health issues have difficulty finding and keeping adequate housing.
 For more than 20 years, our agency has provided varying levels of transitional to independent housing to meet this need.

-Currently, 76 low-income adults live in our transitional and independent living apartments.
+Currently, we have many low-income adults living in our transitional and independent living apartments.
 To qualify for our housing, individuals must complete an assessment, diagnosis and be receiving treatment.

 Three complexes offer long-term, independent living: